CuberrChen/STDCNet-Paddle/README.md

 # STDCNet-Paddle
-Paddle version of STDCNet for paper“Rethinking BiSeNet For Real-time Semantic Segmentation”
+Paddle deploy version of STDCNet for paper“Rethinking BiSeNet For Real-time Semantic Segmentation”